hraberg/deuce/README.md

 ### Building

-`lein uberjar` will bundle together Deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently can only do limited evaluation of Emacs Lisp in batch mode).
+`lein uberjar` will bundle together Deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar.
+See the **2013-03-14 [`deuce-loadup.el`]** update above for details.

 ### The Road Map